 Entry last updated: February, 2002

-Extreme Translator is a suite of tools to transfer data between a variety of formats (XML, EDI, text, etc.) and relational databases.
+Extreme Translator is a suite of tools to transfer data between a variety of formats (XML, EDI, text, relational databases, etc.).
 It can be run from the command line, as an ActiveX component, or as a server.

 Hyperjaxb